Sekihotai/switchguide/tinfoil/shops.md

 * Has first parties
 * Uptime is better
 * Has generally faster speeds
-* Discord server always up
+* Discord server almost always up

 Detriments 📛

-* Doesn't have a donator drive that you can pay for to use USB
+* Doesn't have a donator drive that you can pay for
-* Sometimes takes a while to sync the drives
+* Sometimes takes a while to sync the drives for the Tinfoil shop
-* Will occasionally break
+* Will occasionally break due to changes inside Tinfoil or problems within Google Drive

-## Note that almost every game in any shop is dumped by /hbg/.
+## Shops use Google Drive, not p2p, so you won't get any copyright complaints from your ISP